These grain-free and gluten-free strawberry cupcakes have a great texture thanks to a mix of almond and coconut flours!

 Anyway, these cupcakes.
 I tried several other recipes I found but they were, to be honest, a bit gross.
 I must have done something wrong.
 So I just gave up and adapted one of my other recipes.
 I basically messed around with the liquids in this grain-free lemon muffin recipe and wanted to call it a day.
 But those darn strawberries!
 They made it soggy.
 So I messed around some more and coated the strawberries in coconut flour and finally… strawberry cupcakes.

-And the frosting is one of my favorite frosting recipes ever.
+And the frosting on these cupcakes is one of my favorite frosting recipes ever.
 It’s just cream cheese, Greek yogurt and powdered sugar.
 Nice and light!
 I know that if you’re interested in making grain-free strawberry cupcakes, you’re probably not into eating powdered sugar.
 What you could do is grind coconut sugar in a coffee grinder until it’s like powdered sugar.
 But keep in mind that they taste of the frosting won’t be the same at all.
 It’s be darker and a little caramel-y.

 And if you want to, I’m pretty sure you could pipe this.
 After the frosting sat in the refrigerator for an hour, it seemed firm enough to pipe.
 Still pretty soft, but pipeable.
 But then you’d need to double the frosting recipe.
 What I call for is only enough to top them like in the pictures.
 And for some weird reason, these are much better when refrigerated!
 When warm, they’re no good at all.
 So chill them first before enjoying!